kkoscielniak/the-garden-content/ai/telegram-make-bot.md

 ---
-title: Telegram Bot + Make as an interface for the AI assistant
+title: Telegram Bot + Make
 ---
+# Telegram Bot + Make as an AI Assistant interface
+> This article has been translated using GPT API.

 The side effect of my adventure in AI Devs was the creation of a Telegram bot, which serves as an interface for communication with Zelda\* - my private AI assistant.